 Prices of some native tokens used in a metaverse have skyrocketed in recent years, attracting plenty of investor attention.
 However, bear in mind that investing in cryptocurrencies and tokens built on a blockchain network is highly speculative -- and not just because they're new technologies.

 Crypto coins and tokens used in the metaverse aren't businesses that generate revenue and profits.
 Instead, they're a type of digital currency that can be used to make purchases or participate in a metaverse.
-Therefore, their values are highly subjective and prone to wild swings in price.
-Individual stocks of businesses are very volatile, too, but investors can make assessments on their value with revenue and profit metrics -- metrics that crypto investors do not have.
-This problem has led to some of the extreme volatility in the wider crypto universe in 2022.
+Their values are highly subjective and prone to wild swings in price.
+Individual stocks of businesses can be very volatile, too, but investors can make assessments on their value with revenue and profit metrics -- metrics that crypto investors do not have.

-Nicholas Rossolillo has positions in Bitcoin, Ethereum, Nintendo, and Nvidia.
+Kristi Waterworth has positions in Bitcoin, Decentraland, Ethereum, and The Sandbox.
 The Motley Fool has positions in and recommends Bitcoin, Ethereum, Nike, and Nvidia.
-The Motley Fool recommends Nintendo and recommends the following options: long January 2025 $47.50 calls on Nike.
+The Motley Fool recommends Nintendo.
 The Motley Fool has a disclosure policy.